Proudly made in the

 Beaches Turks and Caicos goes beyond with an expansive water park, game arcades, Sesame Street performers, kid-friendly restaurants, and live entertainment shows.

-Grace Bay Beach is the single adult-only resort in the Turks and Caicos.
+There are two adult-only all-inclusive resorts in the Turks and Caicos.

-Several resorts have restaurants and bars restricted to adults, yet the rest of the resorts are open to children and families.
+Several of the larger resorts have restaurants and bars restricted to adults, yet the rest of the resorts are open to children and families.

 Club Med offer a great selection of water sports, and the day pass can be a great value if you’d like to try Hobie Cat sailing, windsurfing, or paddle boarding.

-Due to limited availability, the Beaches rate is a pricey $640 per adult, and $270 for kids.
+Due to limited availability, the Beaches rate may be as high as $640 per adult, and $270 for kids.
 Club Med’s day pass ranges from $60-80 per person depending on the season.